Start the New Year Right with this Prep Ahead Healthy Meal Plan

 2. On Tuesday, {preferably the week you eat regular ole tacos, so you also get your dinner prep out of the way too} make a huge batch of taco meat using ground meat of choice and beans from Monday’s cook or the freezer, and freeze extra portions of meat.

-3. On Wednesday, roast an extra chicken, in addition to cooking a rotisserie chicken for dinner, so that I have cooked chicken ready for the remainder of the Wednesday chicken meals.
+3. On Wednesday, roast an extra chicken, in addition to cooking a rotisserie chicken for dinner.
+This way I have cooked chicken ready for the remainder of the Wednesday chicken meals.

 4. On Thursday, make enough crock pot ham so that you have leftovers to freeze.
 Also, cook up a big batch of bacon in the oven.
 Freeze some in whole pieces to use on the egg sandwiches, and also freeze some crumbles to use on the bacon pizza!
 Don’t forget to save the bacon grease as it makes a great, free fat in which to cook your eggs and veggies!

-5. On Friday, Make and freeze 4 extra potions of pizza dough for each of the other pizza nights in January.
+5. On Friday, make and freeze 4 extra portions of pizza dough for each of the other pizza nights in January.

 6. On Saturday, make a huge batch of homemade bread.
 I bake bread in 5 loaf quantities and then freeze extra or store in my fridge.
 This task actually takes about an hour and half, start to finish – but really only about 30 minutes active prep and clean-up.
 I’d also make up a double batch of Artisan Bread Dough on Saturday too, so you have a nice crusty bread to go with your soups!